ossf/scorecard/docs/checks.md

 ## Pinned-Dependencies

-This check tries to determine if the project has declared and pinned its dependencies.
+This check tries to determine if the project is an application that has declared and pinned its dependencies.
 A "pinned dependency" is a dependency that is explicitly set to a specific version instead of allowing a range of versions.
+If this project is a library (not an application), this check should automatically pass (but see limitations below).

-Pinning dependencies is important to ensure that checking and deployment are all done with the same software, reducing deployment risks, simplifying debugging, and enabling reproducibility.
+It's important for applications to pin dependencies to ensure that checking and deployment are all done with the same software, reducing deployment risks, simplifying debugging, and enabling reproducibility.
 In some cases pinning dependencies can help mitigate compromised dependencies